-Professors Henshaw, Davis; Assistant Professor Morrow and Clinic Staff.
+Professor Henshaw; Associate Professor Rice (School of Medicine); Assistant Professor Morrow and Clinic Staff.

 The course in oral prophylaxis consists of lectures and demonstrations.
 The lectures voice the need of rigid prophylactic measures if the oral tissues are to be conserved in a normal condition; of the recent growth of interest in this subject; of the remarkable results obtained by specialists in this line; and of the methods followed by these specialists.
 The technic of the treatments is demonstrated to sections of five or six, and each student receives thoro instruction in the art, as well as ocular evidence of its great value.
-Extensive research is being done by Professor Davis on the relation of nutrition to the deficiency diseases, more particularly to pyorrhea alveolaris.